The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 The female moose or cow has a gestation period of eight months.
 By the time the cow is giving birth, it’s already spring or the beginning of summer.

-A cow can only give birth to one calf at a time or, in some instances, two calves.
+A cow can only give birth to one calf at a time or sometimes two calves.
 A newborn moose calf weighs in the region of 30 pounds.

 Calves adapt to their new environment fast, and they can walk within a day.
 After only five days, the young moose can run very fast.